 How to Support an Alcoholic After Treatment

 Getting help is just the first step, addiction and alcoholism are lifelong diseases.
 Just because someone is able to momentarily get sober at a rehab doesn’t mean that they are completely cured and won’t relapse.

 Unfortunately, many people who do make it through a treatment program can fall back into their dangerous habits.
 That said, Renaissance Recovery is one facility that has an extensive aftercare program and a robust alumni community in place to ensure that all clients who walk through our doors are set up for success even after completing initial treatment.

 Help an Alcoholic at Renaissance Recovery

-Renaissance Recovery is a premiere addiction treatment facility that has the programs, expertise in place to ensure that all clients can get the help and support they need to overcome their substance abuse problem.
+Renaissance Recovery is a premiere addiction treatment facility that has the programs, and expertise in place to ensure that all clients can get the help and support they need to overcome their substance abuse problems.